When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Remember to keep your electric bike in good and safe working order, otherwise neglecting your e-bike may cost you more than just money.

 7. Fit some mudguards

 If your electric bike doesn’t have mudguards fitted I would highly recommend you fit them.
 I can guarantee you that a good set of full-length mudguards will make a lot of difference.
 I’ve ridden on the muddiest of Cornish back lanes in the winter and there’s nothing worse can getting cow s**t spraying up into your face from the front wheel!

 8. Ride a suitable e-bike

-I have ridden all types of bike over the winter months, and I feel that the most suitable e-bike really depends on where you live and ride to.
+I have ridden all types of bikes over the winter months, and I feel that the most suitable e-bike depends on where you live and ride to.
 I tend to prefer more of a hybrid bike that has clearance for wider tyres.
-You don’t necessarily need front suspension although it can help if you’re plagued by pot holes on your regular route.
+You don’t necessarily need front suspension although it can help if you’re plagued by potholes on your regular route.
 Even if the bike you ride is more road-orientated, you can still usually fit 32mm or even 35mm tyres.

 9. Check the weather

 Another obvious one, but it’s easy to get caught out riding in the winter.
 Although you can’t rely 100% on weather forecasts you can get a rough idea of how the weather’s going to be.
 I always use the Met Office app to find out what the weather’s doing.

 If you step outside in the morning and almost slip on ice, then you’re going to have an even tougher time staying on an e-bike.
 Snow on the other hand isn’t so bad if you have the right tyres and lower pressures.
 The main hazard of riding in the snow is going to be other road users.

 Strong winds and heavy rain are also risky, especially if you’re riding an exposed stretch of road with a strong side wind.
 Tailwinds are great, but the inevitable headwind can be tough (although an e-bike will help take the strain).